hyphanet/website/content/pages/documentation-fr.md

 When everything is filled in correctly, you may press **Next**.

-The next step is to add files to your Freenet site (or Freesite).
+The next step is to add files to your Hyphanet site (or Freesite).
 This is done in the dialog called **Project Files**.
 Since we have no files in the current directory, yet, the dialog is pretty much empty.